Allar/ue5-style-guide/README.md

 All of a project's assets should exist in a folder named after the project.
 For example, if your project is named 'Generic Shooter', _all_ of it's content should exist in `Content/GenericShooter`.

 > The `Developers` folder is not for assets that your project relies on and therefore is not project specific.
-See [2.2](#2.2) for details about this.
+See [Developer Folders](#2.3) for details about this.

 There are multiple reasons for this approach.